A Combinatorial Model of Interference in Frequency Hopping Schemes: A secure and efficient FHS

+where $ \beta_{ij} = \alpha_{ij} + x_t \mod{v} $.
 Note that the sR-LS scheme has $ v $ FH sequences used in a session, and a worst-case $ (v - 1) $-throughput of $ 1 $.
-It can be viewed in two ways, \begin{itemize} \item A collection of $ v $ $ (v,v,v;1) $-FHS which are MDS codes of minimum distance $ v $, where each FHS is used only once. \item An MDS code with minimum distance $ 1 $, that is a $ (v, v^v, v; 1) $-FHS.
+It can be viewed in two ways, \begin{itemize} \item A collection of $ v $ $ (v,v,v;1) $-FHS which are MDS codes of minimum distance $ v $, where each FH scheme is used only once. \item An MDS code with minimum distance $ 1 $, that is, a $ (v, v^v, v; 1) $-FHS.
 Only $ v $ sequences are used and these are determined by the pseudorandom number generator. \end{itemize}

 It can be seen that in this scheme the $ v $ frequency channels at each time slot are unique.
-Therefore we have the maximum achievable $w$-throughput of $1$ for any $ w $, $ 1 \le w < v $.
-Now, consider the presence of a $ (\frac{1}{m}, \frac{1}{m} )$-adaptive jammer.
-The jammer has no knowledge of $ K $ the long term key, as it is shared by only the legitimate users.
-Further, a fresh pseudorandom number $ x_t $ is generated at each time slot which means a new Latin square is generated at each time slot.
-Therefore a $(\frac{1}{m}, \frac{1}{m})$-adaptive jammer cannot identify an active FH sequence being used at a time slot if $ w < v^v $, if we are thinking about the sR-LS in terms of $ (v,v^v,v;1) $-FHS.
-So we have a frequency hopping scheme that achieves maximum $ w $-throughput of $ 1 $ and can withstand a $(\frac{1}{m}, \frac{1}{m})$-adaptive jammer for the entire session, that is $ \gamma v = v$.
+Therefore we have the maximum achievable $ w $-throughput of $ 1 $ for any $ w $, $ 1 \le w < v $.
+Now, consider a $ (\frac{1}{m}, \frac{1}{m} )$-adaptive jammer.
+The jammer has no knowledge of $ K $, as it is shared by only the legitimate users.
+Further, a fresh pseudorandom number $ x_t $ is generated at each time slot.
+Therefore a $ ( \frac{1}{m}, \frac{1}{m} ) $-adaptive jammer cannot identify an active FH sequence being used at a time slot.
+So we have an FH scheme that achieves maximum $ w $-throughput of $ 1 $ and can withstand a $ ( \frac{1}{m}, \frac{1}{m} ) $-adaptive jammer for the entire session, that is $ \gamma v = v $.